 You really can’t beat the striking plumage on this beautiful chicken.
 Unlike most other breeds that have a variety of color variations, Sebrights only come in gold and silver.
 Like the Wyandotte chickens, the feathers on these birds are dramatically outlined in black with a light golden or silver base color underneath.

-They are a miniature bird, they are considered a “true bantam” and are one of the first breeds of poultry to have its own club of enthusiasts.
+They are a miniature bird, they are considered a “true bantam” and are one of the first breeds of poultry to have their own club of enthusiasts.
 You could consider them the OG beautiful chicken.

 They only lay around 60-80 eggs per year and are not for beginners.
 Adults are hardy, but chicks are difficult to raise and suffer from high mortality rates.
 If you are up to the challenge, however, these gorgeous birds amazing to behold.
-Read more about Sebright Chicken.

 8. Phoenix Chicken